Globik/koa-render/README.md

 ## Installation

 `npm install koa-rend`

-As a dpenendency

-`npm install reloadjs`

-Reloadjs.js is for a hot-reloading of files.
-With no server restart.
-Hot reloading works if option `development:true`.
+Under the hood koa-rend uses `reloadjs.js` as a hot-reloading solution with no server restart.
+To enable hot-reloading please set `development:true` in options.
+In a production stage please set to false.

 # Server example